American cuisine: New American

 During the 1980s, upscale restaurants introduced a mixing of cuisines that contain Americanized styles of cooking with foreign elements commonly referred to as New American cuisine, a type of fusion cuisine combining flavors from the melting pot of traditional American cooking techniques with those from other cultures, sometimes adding molecular gastronomy components.

 21st century

-By the beginning of the 21st century, regional variations in consumption of meat began to reduce, as more meat was consumed overall.
+By the beginning of the 21st century, regional variations in meat consumption began to decline as overall meat consumption increased.
 Saying they eat too much protein, the 2015–2020 Dietary Guidelines for Americans asked men and teenage boys to increase their consumption of underconsumed foods such as vegetables.
 Vegan and vegetarian meals have increased in popularity, with more restaurants catering to vegans and vegetarians.

 Regional cuisines

-In the present day, the modern cuisine of the United States is very regional in nature.
+In the present day, the cuisine of the United States is highly regional.
 Excluding Alaska and Hawaii, the terrain spans 3,000 mi from east to west and more than 1000 mi from north to south.